nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `redo`

 * Returns the state of the athlete list to the state before undoing the last entered command.
-* Cannot be used if no coach commands have been entered yet.
+* Cannot be used if no commands have been entered yet.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If the athlete list is changed after an undo command, a redo command cannot be done.
+If the athlete list is changed after an undo command, a redo cannot be done.
 </div>

 ### Adding an athlete: `add`